mkluge/telegram_bot_timewarrior/README.md

 ## Installation and Configuration

 First, install timewarrior on the machine where the bot will run later.
 You need a telegram account and a bot.
 Then you nee to create a config file (use the template provided) and run the bot as a python service.
+You will need to install the telpot python library which can be done with ``pip3 install telepot``.

 ### Install timewarrior